isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **New Features**  `v1.27 <https://github.com/isb-cgc/ISB-CGC-Webapp/releases/tag/3.27>`_

 - ISB-CGC has a new home page, which prominently features ISB-CGC Data Browsers and Resources.
+- All NA filters have been renamed to None in both the File Browser page and the Cohort Builder page.
 - A Cancer Data File Browser is now available directly from the ISB-CGC home page.
 It is similar to the existing File Browser within the Web App, except:

   * Sign in is not needed.
   * It is not dependent on cohorts built through the Web App.
   * Output can be downloaded to CSV; in order to download to Google Storage Buckets or Google BigQuery tables, the user has the option to sign in.
   * Program filter has been added.

+- The ISB-CGC home page includes a Programmatic API section.
+The Launch functionality includes links to:

+  * ISB-CGC API
+  * Tutorials for Workflow on Google Cloud
+  * Comparison of Workflow Languages

 **Bug Fixes**